el-gringo/RxPaired/README.md

   </body>
 </html>
 ```

+_NOTE: Only when running RxPaired with an inspector and copy-pasting the file,
+you'll need to include your token in the file's content manually.
+You can follow
+the instructions in the corresponding inspector page for more information._

 Once any of those solutions is implemented, you can launch your application.
 A log file should now be created locally containing logs from it, and, if